 Luxury is to create dreams.
 In 1843, when founder Joseph Krug established the champagne maison, his dream was to create the finest Champagne possible, year after year, without being affected by the fluctuations in climate.
 Today, after six generations, this dream continues, and it keeps evolving.
 At the spacious, tasteful private lounge of Maison Krug where Anne Sophie de Guillebon, Family House Ambassador, received us, we curiously explored a collection of the maison’s relics on display.
 On the wall hang portraits of the Krug founder and his family, photos of historic events, and antique tasting notes.
 Above the fireplace, a large selection of gastronomy related publications and photos of Krug Ambassade Chefs showcase Krug’s ambition to blend heritage with modernity.
 De Guillebon explained to us, each year, Krug invites renowned chefs around the world to create food pairings to accompany the latest Édition of Krug Grande Cuvée and Krug Rosé, celebrating each year one humble Single Ingredient.
 Through creative dialogues, champagne, and cuisine, Krug aims to spread the joie de vivre.

 ‘Santé!’
 After enjoying a glass of Krug Grande Cuvée around a replica of Joseph Krug’s legendary dark cherry notebook enclosed in a leather suitcase, we ventured down to the network of cellars underneath the family house.
 As we arrived, we are met with aisles of racks which seemed never-ending, each cradled numerous bottles of Krug aging gracefully.
 Around seven years were needed for the complete richness of flavours and aroma to unfold in a bottle of Krug.
-In these dark cellars, Krug specialists carefully examine the fermentation process
+In these dark cellars, Krug specialists carefully examine the fermentation process using traditional techniques and tools, quarter-turning each with precision only when the time is right.

 There is an analogy between Krug champagne and music, both creating harmony with elements which sometimes seem contradictory.
 Krug Cellar Master Julie Cavil, therefore, becomes the conductor who isolates each vineyard plot - 400 in total - to hear its voice, and decide which ones combined will create a harmony.
 In the Krug tasting room, next to The Wall of 400 Wines, participants of our cohort were able to experience, for the first time, an immersive, sensory adventure that combined champagne tasting and music.
 Eyes closed, we listened to soundscapes created exclusively by IRCAM (French Institute for Acoustic and Musical Research) for Krug, characterizing the individuality of wines used for champagne making, while sipping Krug Grande Cuvée or Krug Vintage 2008.
 Light-hearted like Chardonnay, or unexpected like meunier, the tailor-made soundscapes indeed help us better understand the individuality of Krug Champagne.
 It demonstrated the power and art of blending at Krug.